chenxi-yang/chenxi-yang.github.io/_pages/about.md

 Hi, I'm Chenxi Yang, a Ph.D. student in the Trishul group at the University of Texas at Austin.
 I am fortunate to be advised by <a href="http://www.cs.utexas.edu/~swarat/" style="text-decoration: none">Prof. Swarat Chaudhuri</a>.
 My research interests span the areas of formal methods and machine learning.
 I am working on AI for systems, trustworthy AI, and neurosymbolic learning.

-I'm a summer intern Google (2023), working with Elliot Li, Martin Maas, and Mustafa Uysal.
+I'm a summer intern at Google (2023), working with Elliot Li, Martin Maas, and Mustafa Uysal.
 Prior to joining the Trishul Group, I spent one year working with <a href="https://www.cs.utexas.edu/~lili/" style="text-decoration: none">Prof. Lili Qiu</a>.
    <!-- [Prof. Lili Qiu](https://www.cs.utexas.edu/~lili/).  -->
 Before that, I did my undergraduate at Fudan University, advised by <a href="https://chenyang03.wordpress.com/" style="text-decoration: none">Prof. Yang Chen</a>.
 I visited Peking University as a research assistant, supervised by <a href="http://soar.group/chenren/" style="text-decoration: none">Prof. Chenren Xu</a>.